Varunbxr92/LivQuik/README.md

 # LivQuik
 LivQuik Application Weather forecast

+Things you may require to run it:

+Java 8
+Maven 3
+Intilej Idea IDE (Optional)
+Else you can make a build by running foloowing command

+   Command :

+     mvn clean install -D skipTests
+     cd target/
+     java -jar LivQuikApp-0.0.1-SNAPSHOT.jar

 Import the package and do a mvn clean install to build package top download the dependencies, once all the dependency resolved, run this application which by default will run on port :8080, the server on which will be running